Version Updates

 We recommend that all loopers treat their phone as a medical device.
 Please exercise caution when updating your phone’s iOS, especially for a major update such as iOS 18 to 26.
 Minor updates are typically less problematic, but we test every update to be sure.
 Auto updates should be off.

-Turn off auto-update
+Turn off Auto-update

 Do not set your Loop phone to auto-update its iOS version